 Ravi Limaye, President – Marketing, Biocon

-Ravi Limaye has served as the President – Marketing at Biocon since 2014.
-He has wide marketing experience in India, Emerging Regions and Asia Pacific.
+Ravi Limaye has served as the President – Marketing at Biocon since 2014 and is responsible for Biocon’s global Biopharmaceutical Business He has wide commercial experience in India, Emerging Regions and Asia Pacific.
 Prior to joining Biocon he was with Novartis in India responsible for their Specialty Business Franchise as well as Business Development and Licensing.
-He also spent 14 years in GlaxoSimithkline with responsibilities in India, Emerging Markets and Asia Pacific.
+He spent 14 years in GlaxoSimithkline with responsibilities in India, Emerging Markets and Asia Pacific.

 Ranu Dhillon, Adjunct Assistant Professor (SIPA) and Senior Health Advisor (Earth Institute), Columbia University

 Ranu Dhillon is a Senior Health Advisor with the Earth Institute at Columbia University and an Adjunct Assistant Professor at Columbia’s School of International and Public Affairs.
 He has over ten years of experience in healthcare delivery and the design and implementation of health systems.
 He sits on the International Advisory Panel to the National Rural Health Mission in India, the Ministerial Working Group for Ministers of Health from Nigeria, India, China, Ethiopia and Kenya and the Board of Directors for Spark MicroGrants.